chhiara/tRAX/README.md

 Output files of processsamples.py
   - expname-runinfo.txt
-    - Information on the TRAX run
+    - Information on the tRAX run
   - expname-mapstats.txt
+    - raw Bowtie2 output for each sample
+  - expname-mapinfo.txt
       - Bowtie2 mapping statistics for each sample
-  - expname-mapstats.pdf
+  - expname-mapinfo.pdf
     - Visualization of Bowtie2 mapping statistics for each sample
-  - expname-counts.txt
+  - expname-readcounts.txt
     - Raw counts for each tRNA fragment type and all included non-trna features
   - expname-normalizedreadcounts.txt
     - counts as above, normalized using Deseq2 size factors